maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * Nullable arguments, fields and return values explicitly annotated with `@Nullable`.
   * Primarily for use with IntelliJ IDEA and Kotlin, but also Eclipse and FindBugs.
   * Some Spring APIs are not tolerating null values anymore (e.g. in `StringUtils`).
+* `Resource` abstraction provides `isFile` indicator for defensive `getFile` access.
+  * Also features NIO-based `readableChannel` accessor in the `Resource` interface.
+  * File system access via NIO.2 streams (no `FileInput/OutputStream` used anymore).
 * Spring Framework 5.0 comes with its own Commons Logging bridge out of the box:
   * `spring-jcl` instead of standard Commons Logging; still excludable/overridable.
   * Autodetecting Log4j 2.x, SLF4J, JUL (java.util.logging) without any extra bridges.
-* `Resource` abstraction provides `isFile` indicator for defensive `getFile` access.
-  * Also features NIO-based `readableChannel` accessor in the `Resource` interface.
-  * File system access via NIO.2 streams (no `FileInput/OutputStream` used anymore).
+* `spring-core` comes with ASM 6.0 (next to CGLIB 3.2.5 and Objenesis 2.6).

 ### Core Container

-* Support for candidate component index (as alternative to classpath scanning).
 * Support for any `@Nullable` annotations as indicators for optional injection points.
 * Functional style on `GenericApplicationContext`/`AnnotationConfigApplicationContext`
   * `Supplier`-based bean registration API with bean definition customizer callbacks.